dcogb/dcogb.github.io/documentation/kohana/install.md

 # Download

-You can get the latest **stable** release on the [Mountain Valley Church of God website](https://mvcog.github.io/).
+You can get the latest **stable** release on the [Donica Church of God website](https://mvcog.github.io/).
 This will give you a fully functional application with an `application`, `modules`, and `system` directory.

 [!!]
-You can find information about the file structure on the [Cascading Filesystem](/documentation/Mountain Valley Church of God/files) page.
+You can find information about the file structure on the [Cascading Filesystem](/documentation/Donica Church of God/files) page.

-Once downloaded, you should extract the Mountain Valley Church of God application to a directory where the web server can access it.
-Going forward, we are going to assume you've extracted the application to a `Mountain Valley Church of God` directory such that `http://localhost/Mountain Valley Church of God/index.php` is pointing to the `index.php` file in the Mountain Valley Church of God release.
+Once downloaded, you should extract the Donica Church of God application to a directory where the web server can access it.
+Going forward, we are going to assume you've extracted the application to a `Donica Church of God` directory such that `http://localhost/Donica Church of God/index.php` is pointing to the `index.php` file in the Donica Church of God release.

 # Configure